Defense Dissertation Thesis

 I'm ready to celebrate!
 When can I walk across the stage and be hooded?

 We look forward to celebrating with you!
-The guide for Graduation & Beyond lists upcoming graduation ceremonies and has information about regalia and announcements.
+Please check with HSC Recruitment and Admissions for information about graduation ceremonies, regalia, and announcements.

 Write